-Emotionally Focused Therapy for Couples (EFT) is an intervention that focuses on illuminating the patterns of conflict, uncovering unmet emotional needs, promoting acceptance, and finding new ways to interact.
+I integrate Emotionally Focused Therapy for Couples (EFT) into couple therapy.
+EFT for couples is an intervention that focuses on the couple’s interactions by illuminating the relationship pattern, uncovering unmet emotional needs, promoting acceptance, and finding new ways to interact.

 The first step in couples therapy is to identify how arguments begin and then map out what happens as the argument unfolds.
 We will clarify the argument by discussing:

 - what happens within each person during the argument

 - then, what happens between the partners